Prakashgolusingh/prakashgolusingh/README.md

 # 💫 About Me:
 🔭 Currently pursuing my MCA from NITC and done my graduation in Physics, Math, Statistics from BHU.</br>
-🌱I like to introduce myself as a computer science enthusiast, .</br>
-🌱 Well as a CS student i like everything related to CS world, but till now i have gained pretty much good knowledge in DSA, Web    development and Data science field, since I'm good at math and statistics, along with core CS concepts.</br>
+🌱  I have gained pretty much good knowledge in DSA, Web development and Data science, along with core CS concepts like DBMS, OS, OOPS, Computer Networks.</br>
-🌱 I have done my graduation in Physics(hons), mathematics and statistics.
-And i like science too.</br>
-🌱 I'm interested in both software development as well as creating ML models, but if i need to choose one i would like to prefer development over ml</br>
+🌱 I'm interested in both software development as well as creating ML models</br>
-🌱 i really like to help others especially related to my domain.</br>
 🌱 I really enjoy creating software products that people going to use.
 I derive great pleasure from coding and brainstorming technical solutions for software.
 I love working on challenging projects, constantly learning about new technologies, may be this line feels a little bit praising yourself but it's true to some extend.</br>
 🌱 Along with these, I'm really a good at sports, i have won my medals and certificates in different sports like cricket, football, volleyball,   etc. and always try to find some time to play in between work</br>